raphael-group/LAML/README.md

 If you downloaded using `pip` or `conda`, you should download the examples from github from [examples.zip](https://github.com/raphael-group/sc-mail/tree/master/examples.zip), unzip it, and run each command below from the directory containing this examples folder.
 If you downloaded from source, you can run `run_scmail` after the setup.

-Although there are many more options available, sc-MAIL only strictly requires three arguments, using the following command:
+Although there are many more options available, LAML only strictly requires three arguments, using the following command:
 ```
 $ run_scmail -t <topology> -c <characters> -o <output>
 ```